josefmonje/html-css-and-basic-bootstrap/README.md

-# Basic HTML, CSS and JavaScript
+# HTML, CSS, and Basic Bootstrap

 I wrote this to consolidate my materials for my trainings.
 I'm putting it up on gitbook but I can't to call it a book yet.
 This way, I can continuously improve it together with my readers and it makes it convenient for me to just refer to.

 This "book"...

-* Introduces the concepts of HTML, CSS and JavaScript
+* Introduces the concepts of HTML and CSS
-* Helps to learn commonly used libraries like Bootstrap and jQuery
+* Learn the popular front-end framework Bootstrap
 * Shows actual code examples
 * Gives some challenging exercises
 * Provides good online references